Mikel-samir/glyph-svm-trainer/README.md

 3. predict the image(s)'s label

 ### load a model
-load a compiled model from model file.
+load a compiled model from model directory.

 **Note:** remember to change path to windows version with \ instead of /